WeiChienHsu/CS225/Chapter6/README.md

 ### Proofs
 #### Proof That A ⊆ B
 Suppore x is a particular but arbitrarily chosen element of A.
-- [We must show gtaht x ∈ B, by definition of B, this means we need to show x = 2 * someinteger - 2]
+- [We must show taht x ∈ B, by definition of B, this means we need to show x = 2 * someinteger - 2]

 By definition of A, there is an integer a such that x = 2a
 - [Given that x = 2a, can x also be expressed as 2 * some integer - 2? b = (2a + 2)/2 = a + 1]